Louise Manny

-Louise Elizabeth Manny (1890 – 17 August 1970) was a New Brunswick folklorist and historian.
-She was born in Gilead, Maine but her family moved to New Brunswick when she was three.
+Louise Elizabeth Manny (21 February 1890 – 17 August 1970) was a Canadian folklorist and historian from New Brunswick.
+She was born in Gilead, Maine, the daughter of Charles de Grass Manny, a spoolmaker, and Minette Lee Harding, and her family moved to New Brunswick when she was three.
 She grew up on the Miramichi River and there she developed an interest in the local history, of which she wrote and broadcast extensively.

+She was educated in Newcastle, and then the Halifax Ladies College and the Ursuline Convent in Quebec City.
+She graduated from McGill University in Montreal in 1913 with a Bachelor of Arts degree with honors in French and English.
+After graduation she taught briefly at the Halifax Ladies College before returning to Newcastle.

-Commissioned by Lord Beaverbrook in 1947, she began to collect and record the songs of lumbermen and fishermen in the Miramichi region.
+In 1947 she was commissioned by Max Aitken Lord Beaverbrook, a wealthy British politician and newspaperman who was born in New Brunswick, and began to collect and record the songs of lumbermen and fishermen in the Miramichi region.
 Beaverbrook also provided financial assistance to allow her to restore The Manse in Newcastle, New Brunswick which became the local library.

 Beaverbrook placed stringent constraints on her folklore collections.
-He stipulated that she collect only indigenous works, not those passed down from other sources.
+He stipulated that she collect only New Brunswick folksongs, not those passed down from other sources.
 After she completed her assignment for Beaverbrook (published as Songs of Miramichi), she continued her research with more freedom, establishing a more encompassing philosophy: to her, folksong were songs "people sing from memory for their own and their friends' amusement, and are composed by the people themselves and passed on by word of mouth."
 Thus, whether old or new, they "show the basic cultural background of our country, something which is truly our own and which has sprung from the people.
 In recording them in all their simplicity we have preserved something of New Brunswick life and culture which has a value and beauty all its own."